FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 - Disable dashboard (Catalina and prior)
 - Disable photos processing and Cloud services
 - Log out of iCloud

+The below configurations have been tested at the worst scenario, with the reverberation at the highest density for all rooms, all sources active with reverberation and all sources in full movement using OSC input.

 ### 48000 kHz